GeorgeNava/appgo/readme.md

-package app

-app.go is a simple web framework for use in Google AppEngine.
+*app.go* is a simple web framework for use in Google AppEngine.
 Just copy the app folder to your working folder and import it from your program.
 That's it.
 A web application ready to run in no time.
 Also, app.go comes with a powerful datastore manager to simplify your interactions with BigTable.

 Here is the Guestbook example from AppEngine rewritten using app.go